 Including the following communities and their surrounding areas: West Allis, Wauwatosa, Greenfield, Franklin, Oak Creek, South Milwaukee, Cudahy, Greendale, Shorewood, Whitefish Bay, St. Francis, New Berlin, Brookfield, Menomonee Falls, Muskego, Oconomowoc, Pweaukee, Hardford, Lisbon, Sussex, Hartland, Mukwonago, Mount Pleasant, Caledonia, Burlington, Watertown, Whitewater, Fort Atkinson, and Delavan.

 The most important trait we're looking for is writing chops.
 A mind for data and a personality for customer service doesn't hurt.
 SEO copywriting is competitive writing to make local and national businesses win in search rankings, procuring the leads that allow them to happily pay your salary.
 Learn to make business owners money and you'll always have a great job.
 Figuring out what words will draw people in to a piece of content and implementing them within a well-crafted piece is a learnable skill.
 It's not as easy as spamming words: writing, writer, full time, no, experience, college, English, journalism, creative, Waukesha, Brookfield, New Berlin, Delafield, Pewaukee, Wales, Hartland, Muskego, Milwaukee, awesome.
 If you've got writing chops and sample or two to prove it, check out iNET-Web in Waukesha! iNET is a rapidly growing (we've doubled twice in 5 years, currently sitting at around 65 employees), cutting-edge web development and marketing company just west of Milwaukee.
 If you are truly seeking a career and not a job, iNET offers unlimited growth potential and the ability to become your own boss in short order.
 Necessary skills include writing on a deadline and the ability to convey ideas in writing. iNET copywriters can branch out into radio scripting, video production and concepting, client relations and the more technical aspects of SEO.
-This is a perfect opportunity for a non-traditional career path or ambitious quarter-life crises liberal arts majors looking to build a better life.
+This is a perfect opportunity for a non-traditional career path or ambitious quarter-life crises liberal arts majors or math and physics majors looking to build a better life.

 • Strong aptitude for writing, demonstrated through writing samples • Basic HTML or SEO experience is preferred, but is not required • Basic understanding of computers and content management • Meticulous and detail oriented • Time management skills • Quick learner • Presentability and Professionalism in a business casual environment • Writing Accountability (Self-edit, self-edit, self-edit!) • Desire to grow to increasingly levels of autonomy and responsibility • High level of creativity and imagination • Able to work under pressure